 Schuyler, as we have observed, received Wooster courteously.
 He was agreeably disappointed in his apparent disposition.
 He found him courteous, conciliatory, yielding, and self-sacrificing.
-"My intentions," he wrote to the Continental Congress, on the 18th, "were to have him remain at this post, but assuring me that his regiment would not move without him, and that although he thought hard of being superseded, f yet he would most readily put himself under the command of General Montgomery; that his only views were the public service, and that no obstructions of any kind would be given by him; this spir f When, in June, 1775, the Continental Congress made their appointments of general officeTM for the army, Wooster was major general and commander-in-chief of the Connecticut troops.
-Ho was raised only to the rank of brigadier in the Continental service, while Israel Putnam, his inferior in rank in the Colonial service, was promoted to major-general.
+"My intentions," he wrote to the Continental Congress, on the 18th, "were to have him remain at this post, but assuring me that his regiment would not move without him, and that although he thought hard of being superseded,† yet he would most readily put himself under the command of General Montgomery; that his only views were the public service, and that no obstructions of any kind would be given by him; this spir-

+When, in June, 1775, the Continental Congress made their appointments of general officers for the army, Wooster was major general and commander-in-chief of the Connecticut troops.
+He was raised only to the rank of brigadier in the Continental service, while Israel Putnam, his inferior in rank in the Colonial service, was promoted to major-general.
 He felt the slight keenly, yet, with the spirit of true patriotism, he consented to serve in the subordinate capacity, and took the field among the earliest of the Continental officers.

-A QUESTION SETTLED.
-439 ited and sensible declaration I received with inexpressible satisfaction, and he moves to-morrow with the first division of his regiment."0 he felt specially aggrieved that Wooster had not, by either a written or oral communication, mentioned the subject to him.
+ited and sensible declaration I received with inexpressible satisfaction, and he moves to-morrow with the first division of his regiment."\

+On the following morning Schuyler received official notice that Wooster had held a general court-martial at Fort George (hinted at in Bedford's letter of the 15th) without apprising him of the fact.
+He could not, in justice to his position, and the good of the service, overlook the indignity; and he felt specially aggrieved that Wooster had not, by either a written or oral communication, mentioned the subject to him.
 He naturally regarded Wooster's professions as insincere, and he immediately addressed to him the following letter:

-On the following morning Schuyler received official notice that Wooster had held a general court-martial at Fort George (hinted at in Bedford's letter of the 15th) without apprising him of the fact.
-He could not, in justice to his position, and the good of the service, overlook the indignity; and

-"The Continental CongTess having taken the first six regiments raised this year, in the Colony of Connecticut (of which yours is one), into the pay and service of the associated colonies, at the earnest request of the honorable delegates representing the colony of Connecticut, and you having, in a variety of instances, obeyed the orders of Congress, who have conferred on you the rank of brigadier-general in the army of the associated colonies, I was taught to believe that you considered yourself as such, both from what I have above observed, and from your declarations to me yesterday.
-But I am just now informed that you have called a general cpurt-martial at Fort George, on your way up here; a conduct which I can not account for, unless you consider yourself my superior, and that can not be in virtue of your appointment by Congress, by which you are a younger brigadier-general than Mr. Montgomery; and unless you consider yourself as such, I can not, consistently with the duty I owe the public, permit you to join that part of the army now under Brigadier-General Montgomery's command, lest a confusion and disagreement should arise that might prove fatal to our operations in Canada.
-You will, therefore, Sir, please to give me your explicit answer to this question: Whether you consider yourself and your regiment in the service of the associated colonies, and yourself a younger brigadier-general than Mr. Montgomery or not? that no misapprehensions or misrepresentations may hereafter arise."t f Schuyler's MS. Letter Books.
+"The Continental Congress having taken the first six regiments raised this year, in the Colony of Connecticut (of which yours is one), into the pay and service of the associated colonies, at the earnest request of the honorable delegates representing the colony of Connecticut, and you having, in a variety of instances, obeyed the orders of Congress, who have conferred on you the rank of brigadier-general in the army of the associated colonies, I was taught to believe that you considered yourself as such, both from what I have above observed, and from your declarations to me yesterday.
+But I am just now informed that you have called a general court-martial at Fort George, on your way up here; a conduct which I can not account for, unless you consider yourself my superior, and that can not be in virtue of your appointment by Congress, by which you are a younger brigadier-general than Mr. Montgomery; and unless you consider yourself as such, I can not, consistently with the duty I owe the public, permit you to join that part of the army now under Brigadier-General Montgomery's command, lest a confusion and disagreement should arise that might prove fatal to our operations in Canada.
+You will, therefore, Sir, please to give me your explicit answer to this question: Whether you consider yourself and your regiment in the service of the associated colonies, and yourself a younger brigadier-general than Mr. Montgomery or not? that no misapprehensions or misrepresentations may hereafter arise."